korobi/Korobi/source/channel/commands/reminders.rst

 To get started using reminders you can hop on into a Korobi channel with reminders enabled and type :code:`.remind 1m Isn't this awesome?!` to setup your first reminder.
 In the case that reminders are disabled, Korobi will inform you.

-The following tables displays all possible time units which can be used for the :code:`<when>` argument:
+The following table displays all possible time units which can be used for the :code:`<when>` argument:

 +-----------+-------------+---------+
 | Time unit | Description | Example |